Hiking in summer; skiing in winter; but the milky, acidic onsen is good year round.

 Many of the hot springs in Manza Onsen are for konyoku, or mixed-gender bathing.
 This does, naturally, take some getting used to, but you just have to let your inhibitions go to have a good time.
 Apart from the scenery in the immediate bath area, after dark, the baths are an ideal location for star gazing.
 It’s amazing how many stars are visible in the mountains.

 Manza Onsen offers many opportunities for short hiking trips.

 Right behind most of the hotels, there is a small mountain called Mount Kumashiro that has a stone staircase with probably 1,000 steps leading up to the summit from which you can get a really good view of the whole area.
 Some hikers decide to take the 6.2 km trek up part of another mountain called Mount Shirane, which is hard to get to in winter but offers views of the striking volcanic crater lake called Yugama, that is best viewed in summer and fall.
 There are said to be bears in the mountains, so bring a bell — or something that rings — while hiking.

 Manza Onsen is a terrific spot for a mini adventure from Tokyo in any season.

 Top 15 Hot Spring Destinations for Winter in Japan

 Japan's winter is one of its most beautiful yet overlooked aspects.
 From December to March, try traveling to a snowy and secluded onsen (hot springs) getaway.
-Some of our favorite wintery onsen towns include tattoo-friendly and mixed gender baths, plus "yukimi-buro," where you can take in the scenic snowfall from an open-air outdoor bath.
-Tattoo-friendly onsen disclaimer At…More
+Some of our favorite wintery onsen towns include tattoo-friendly and mixed-gender baths, plus "yukimi-buro," where you can take in the scenic snowfall from an open-air outdoor bath.
+Tattoo-friendly onsen disclaimer At the…More